miniMAC/magic/README.md

 ## Usage with jQuery

-This is a sample code on hover with jQuery, first you include the class "magictime" and after your desired animation.
+This is a sample code for on hover effect with jQuery.
+First, Include the class `magictime` and then the desired animation class.
 ```js
 $('.yourdiv').hover(function () {
     $(this).addClass('magictime puffIn');